 Longer grass encourages the roots to extend deeper into the soil, where they are protected from the heat and have access to more water.
 It will also be beneficial to do deep watering less frequently during these months.

 The Best Time to Mow Your Lawn During Hot Months

-The best time to mow the lawn is during the evening after the heat of the day has passed.
-The grass can then rest for the night and retain moisture without the sun beating down on it.
-Any dew or irrigation in the morning will provide much-needed moisture to the grass before it faces the day’s heat again.
+The optimal time to mow the lawn is in the evening, after the heat of the day has subsided.
+This allows the grass to rest during the night and retain moisture without the intense sun exposure.

 The Worst Times to Mow During Hot Months